Khalid Al-Faisal: Influence

-Prince Khalid is believed to be respected in the family, appreciated for his combination of both modern and traditional sensibilities.
+Prince Khalid is believed to be respected in the family, and appreciated for his combination of both modern and traditional sensibilities.

-In 2010 he was mentioned as a future king when succession in the Al Saud passes on to the grandsons of King Abdulaziz.
+In 2010 Prince Khalid was mentioned as a future king when succession in the Al Saud passes on to the grandsons of King Abdulaziz.
 He was also considered to be among the possible contenders after Prince Nayef's death in June 2012.
 However, the other sons of King Faisal, Turki bin Faisal and Saud bin Faisal, were said to be regarded unfavourably within the royal family due to their perceived air of intellectual superiority.
 On the other hand, Prince Khalid might have advantages over brothers as a result of his long-term tenure as governor in that he is well known to the public.

 Views and alliances

-Khalid Al Faisal criticized negative coverage of Saudi Arabia by the Western media.
+Khalid Al Faisal criticized the negative coverage of Saudi Arabia by the Western media.
 He spoke out against misconceptions that characterize Saudi society as backwards and uneducated.
 During his tenure in Asir province, he was close to then Crown Prince Abdullah.

 Personal interests

 Prince Khalid is an avid painter, poet and patron of the arts.
 In 1999, he founded Painting and Patronage to "build and foster valuable bridges of cultural, artistic and educational understanding between the Arab world and the international community".
 While he was governor of Asir, Khalid founded the Literary Club of Abha, the Abha Singing Festival, the Abha Prize for cultural excellence, and the Al-Miftaha Visual Arts Village in the capital city Abha.
 As governor of Makkah, he established the Cultural Council of Makkah.
-He is a close friend of Charles, Prince of Wales, who is a supporter of artistic painting.
+He is a close friend of King Charles III, former Prince Charles, who is a supporter of artistic painting.

 Personal life

 Prince Khalid is married to Al Anoud bint Abdullah bin Mohammad bin Abdul Rahman Al Saud.
 Her mother is Noura bint Saud bin Abdulaziz, a daughter of King Saud.
-Her father, Abdullah, is a son of Mohammad bin Abdul Rahman who is King Abdulaziz's step brother.
+Her father, Abdullah, is a son of Mohammad bin Abdul Rahman who is King Abdulaziz's stepbrother.

 Prince Khalid's eldest son, Prince Bandar, is the chairman of the board of directors of Al Watan, a reformist newspaper.
 His second son, Prince Sultan is a naval officer in Saudi army.
 His third and youngest son Prince Saud is the former deputy governor for investment affairs at the Saudi Arabian General Investment Authority (SAGIA).